MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 When you create a sink, you must:

 * Enable the `reuse_topic` switch.
-* Specify a [consistency topic](#consistency-metadata) to store the information that Materialize will use to identify the last completed write.
+* Optionally specify a [consistency topic](#consistency-metadata) to store the information that Materialize will use to identify the last completed write.
 The names of the sink topic and the sink consistency topic must be unique across all sinks in the system.
+If not specified, a default consistency topic name will be used.

 The sink consistency topic cannot be written to by any other process, including another Materialize instance or another sink.